borkdude/blog/posts/migrating-octopress-to-babashka.md

 - Index page that lists the most recent blog posts
 - Each post has its own HTML page
 - An `atom.xml` feed for [Planet Clojure](http://planet.clojure.in/)
+- Highlighting for Clojure code snippets: not super important, but I'd like to at least have this back after a rewrite.

+The primary goal of this blog is to share some of my experiences.
+All other things, like being able to react on a blog post, a fancy design, are secondary and can be figured out later.

 The language I am most fluent in is Clojure.
 [Babashka](https://babashka.org/) is a scripting tool that has similar startup characteristics as Ruby so it would